mikaelpatel/Cosa/doc/01-cosa.md

 Cosa is implemented as an Arduino IDE core.
 The Cosa platform can be used with almost all Arduino boards and ATtiny/ATmega processors.
 All classes may be compiled for all variants.
+The limitations are hardware resources.

 Though object-oriented with optional operator overloading syntax, Cosa is between 2-10X faster than Arduino with regard to digital pin